getpelican/pelican/docs/settings.rst

    The maximum number of articles to include on a page, not including orphans.
    False to disable pagination.

+.. data:: MAX_PAGINATION = False

+   The maximum number of pages generated. ``False`` to paginate all available pages.

 .. data:: PAGINATED_TEMPLATES = {'index': None, 'tag': None, 'category': None, 'author': None}

    The templates to use pagination with, and the number of articles to include